Research Foundation

 Pure code is never enough.
 EaseTalk's architecture marries therapeutic rigour with lived experience at every milestone:

-- Iterative prototype testing with student clinicians and people who stutter (PWS).
+- Iterative prototype testing with student clinicians and people with lived experience of speech difficulty.

 - Therapist-approved exercise catalogue aligned with evidence-based fluency-shaping principles.